 Healthy Teeth

 Most dental insurance plans cover preventative care.
 Visiting the dentist for routine cleanings and exams can help detect issues such as cavities or gum disease before they escalate.
-More than 75 percent of American adults over 35 have some form of gum disease and don’t know it.
+More than 42% of adults over the age of 30 have some form of gum disease, and don’t know it.
 It’s important to have access to care to eliminate problems and/or minimalize progression.

 Overall Health

 A routine dental exam doesn’t just help detect issues with your teeth.
 Research shows that over 90 percent of systemic diseases have oral indicators such as swollen gums or dry mouth.
-Dentists can spot symptoms of heart and kidney disease, diabetes, and oral cancer.
+Dentists can spot symptoms of heart disease, oral cancer, diabetes and more.
 Early diagnosis of these diseases can hopefully help reduce medical costs and emergency care.

 Saving Time and Money

-According to the National Institute of Dental and Craniofacial Research, over 20 million work days are lost due to dental illness.
+Research shows that American adults miss more than 243 million hours of productivity time yearly due to oral health problems.
 Who wants to spend a personal day stuck in an office with tooth pain?
 Utilizing your dental insurance can minimize the risk of a dental emergency, potentially saving you the time and cost of an expensive procedure.